-Tax receipts are prepared by February 28 for fees received during the previous calendar year.
-If you have relocated, please provide a forwarding address.
+Tax receipts will be generated through the child care administration platform and sent to you via email.
+If your email address has changed, please provide a forwarding address.
 Receipts for payment may be given throughout the year at a parent's request.